entrilas/hyphenator/README.md

 * Internet Application

 The main purpose of this application was to create efficient algorithm, which can hyphenate large file of data and output correct result.
-During the development of the application, it was must to implement these principles:
+During the development of the application, it was necessary to learn and implement these principles:

+- OOP Principles.
+- PSR Standards.
+- REGEX.
+- MySQL and PDO.
+- REST Api.
+- Designs patterns.
+- Dependency injections.
+- Composer usage.
+- Composer package creation.
+- Clean code, SOLID, DRY, KISS principles.
+- PHPUnit, Codeception testing.
+- Frontend basics.
+- Dockerizing application.
+- ...

 ## Installation